 Vrmac – walking paradise14-May-2020

 Seen from above, Vrmac could be mistaken for a ship created by nature that has just entered the waters of the bay.
-The peninsula with its mountain ridge rises proudly out of the sea.
+The peninsula with its mountain ridge rises proudly from the sea.
 Vrmac separates Kotor from Tivat and is also the link between the two towns.
-From its peaks and slopes there is a magnificent view of both towns and their hinterland.
+From its peaks and slopes, there is a magnificent view of the two towns and their hinterland.
 But also of the bay itself, the open sea and the Lovćen mountains.
 A tour over the Vrmac is an experience for all the senses.
-It is not only the view that delights.
-Here, the salty sea air mixes with a potpourri of scents of Mediterranean shrubs, aromatic herbs and the gentle smells of wild chestnut and black pine.
+It is not only the view that is overwhelming.
+Here, the salty sea air mixes with a potpourri of scents of Mediterranean shrubs, aromatic herbs and the gentle smells of wild chestnuts and black pines.

-Because of its geographical position, Vrmac has always been of geostrategic importance.
-The remains of fortifications built and used by the various ruling powers over the course of time still bear witness to this today.
-Be it for the defence of the borders of the Ottoman Empire, the Republic of Venice or the Austro-Hungarian monarchy.
+Vrmac has always been of geostrategic importance thanks to its geographical position.
+The remains of fortifications built and used by various rulers over the course of time still bear witness to this today.
+Be it to defend the borders of the Ottoman Empire, the Republic of Venice or the Austro-Hungarian monarchy.

 For hiking enthusiasts, there are hiking trails around and on the Vrmac.
-Mountain bikers also get their money’s worth here.
-Clear drinking water bubbles up from numerous springs, providing refreshment along the way.
-And in the villages along the way you will feel as if you have stepped back in time.
-From the summit you can enjoy the unique view: over the Boka, the Bay of Kotor and the Mediterranean Sea.
+Mountain bikers can also enjoy themselves here.
+Clear drinking water bubbles up from numerous springs and provides refreshment along the way.
+And in the villages along the paths you feel as if you have been transported back in time.
+From the summit you can enjoy a unique view over the Boka, the Bay of Kotor and the Mediterranean Sea.